Union rejects Lufthansa's latest attempt to end costly strike

 Lufthansa shares were down 1.25 percent at 13.77 euros by 1420 GMT in a flat German blue-chip index .GDAXI.

-Carolyn and Finley Watkins, on a European holiday from the United States, were settling in to spend the day at Frankfurt airport after their flight to Budapest was cancelled.
+Carolyn and Finley Watkins, on a European holiday from the United States, were settling in to spend the day at Frankfurt airport after their flight to Budapest was canceled.

 "Lufthansa have treated us very well.
 We received drink and food vouchers," Carolyn Watkins said, waiting for a 2200 CET (2100 GMT) departure with a different airline.